slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 But we can even abandon the Greek world, where the philologists contents himself with tracing a more or less clear chain of influences.
 In the *Bṛhádāraṇyaka Upaniṣad*, the primordial Death, which is Hunger, creates a mind.
-The new-born mind conceives the following thought: ''*que yo tenga un* ātman''.
-The *ātman* is a clear modulation of the self archetype, insofar as it points to the psychological self in its absolute totality, the ''transcendent''and ''non-transcendent'' planes integrated.
+The new-born mind conceives the following thought: "*que yo tenga un* ātman".
+The *ātman* is a clear modulation of the self archetype, insofar as it points to the psychological self in its absolute totality, the "transcendent''and ''non-transcendent"planes integrated.
 It is the breath that vivifies all things.
 As such it relates to the *scintillae* of medieval alchemy and Diogenes' air.
 The first wish formulated by this primordial mind is, then, a total and unified identity.
-We are then told of the emergence of the first man, the *Puruṣa*: ''En el principio sólo era el ātman.
+We are then told of the emergence of the first man, the *Puruṣa*: "En el principio sólo era el ātman.
 Y no habiendo otro salvo él mismo, pensó y se dijo: "Soy yo".
-De ahí que su nombre sea 'yo'''.
+De ahí que su nombre sea 'yo"'.

-This ''yo'', this ''I'', refers not to the self but to the ego, the subject of consciousness.
+This "yo'', this ''I'', refers not to the self but to the ego, the subject of consciousness.
 Thus, with this thought, from the primordial *ātman* the *Puruṣa* is formed.
 We find once again that the formation of consciousness, expressed in the creation of the first man, implies a